The Heart Of England Way | |

 Making our way across several pastures and gently descending as we did so we reached the edge of the village of Whitacre Heath and at a railway bridge we briefly shared the same path as the Centenary Way.

-Nearing Shustoke Reservoir, Warwickshire
+Nearing Shustoke Reservoir |

 The access route across the railway line had obviously changed since the guidebook had been written and for once we couldn’t blame the author for the nonsensical directions it was now issuing.
 Instead we spent a few minutes working out the right way forward and took pictures of an abandoned tractor that stood on the edge of a field, poignant and forlorn.

 For the next mile the route took us parallel to the railway on our left with a sunken brook and then the reservoir away to our right.
 It was getting toward the end of the day and the path was one of those rough footways paved with large stone chippings.
 This isn’t the best surface to force tired feet to plod along and Bod in particular didn’t think much to this section.
 I rather enjoyed it though, as there was dappled shade, the sound of the gurgling brook, and the occasional excitement of a passing train.
 It did seem to go on for quite a while however and it was nice to get off the stone chippings and onto firmer ground.
-We passed through a small glade where the brook, quieter on this section, flowed along between banks of willows, its waters crystal clear so the its stony bed could be clearly seen.
+We passed through a small glade where the brook, quieter on this section, flowed along between banks of willows, its waters so clear that its stony bed could be seen.
 It looked surprisingly deep and, on such a warm day, cool and inviting – a perfect place for a quick skinny-dip.
 We had a walk to finish so no such thing took place and we left the brook and the reservoir behind us, climbing up and around the edge of a field and onto the B4114.
 Here the Heart Of England Way crossed the road and over a stile directly opposite to us, but our walking was done for the day and we turned left instead, marching along, and up, the road to reach a sharp left hand bend and the Griffin Inn.

-Shustoke with the Griffin and the goodbyes ….
+Shustoke: The Griffin and goodbyes ….

-Mick, the landlord of the Griffin observed traditional licensing hours and we weren’t expecting it to be open for business but, being a bank holiday, he had decided to keep the place open all day so we had the bonus of enjoying a cold pint of Stowford’s Press cider, sitting in the beer garden, and resting weary legs.
+Mick, the landlord of the Griffin Inn, observed traditional licensing hours and we weren’t expecting it to be open for business but, being a bank holiday, he had decided to keep the place open all day so we had the bonus of enjoying a cold pint of Stowford’s Press cider, sitting in the beer garden, and resting weary legs.

 It was Bod’s last day with us as he had to head back home to Southport the following morning.
 He had enjoyed his two days of walking with us and it would have been great to have completed the week with him, but he had work commitments.
 I wouldn’t be walking with Colin and Bod in September when they started the Wainwright Coast-to-Coast path so this was the only time the three of us would get together during the year and as usual it had flown by.
 We finished our drinks and made for home, which on this occasion was a mere seven miles distant.